-Advanced Restorative Dentistry in Jeffersonville, IN
+Advanced Restorative Dentistry in Downtown Jeffersonville

 At Andrew G. Richard, DDS, we understand the impact that restorative dentistry can provide.
 We genuinely enjoy the opportunity to positively influence lives by bringing back oral health and a beautiful smile.
 Our comprehensive services are customized into a unique plan to improve your appearance, function, and overall health.
 From simple fillings to full smile makeovers, we guide you through every treatment with compassion and empathy.